CBD for Cats: What Pet Owners Need to Know

 Common Side Effects

-• Mild sedation: Especially at higher doses or during the first few days of use.
+• Mild sedation: Especially at higher amounts or during the first few days of use.
 This often resolves as the cat’s system adjusts.

 • Digestive changes: Softer stools or a temporary decrease in appetite are occasionally reported.